 Many peptides or proteins involved in phase separation contain low-complexity domains that can induce protein and amyloid aggregates, involved in some neurodegenerative diseases.
-Here, researchers from the lab of Dr. Bo Sun at ShanghaiTech used the C-Trap to assess how variations in low-complexity domains influence droplet solidification.

-Similar to the above-mentioned experiments, the investigators used force-induced droplet fusion to evaluate peptide droplet properties.
+Here, researchers from the lab of Dr. Bo Sun at ShanghaiTech assessed how variations in low-complexity domains influence droplet solidification.
+The investigators used force-induced droplet fusion to evaluate peptide droplet properties.
 They evaluated the influence of low-complexity domain cores within hnRNPA1 proteins called reversible amyloid core (RAC).

 Compared with wild-type hnRNPA1 droplets, the deletion of hnRAC1, a specific segment within the protein, resulted in faster droplet fusion (10 seconds and 8 seconds, respectively).
 Conversely, hnRAC1 missense mutation of the aspartic acid to valine (D214V; associated with irreversible amyloid formation) resulted in an even slower droplet fusion (16 seconds; Figure 1).